-Student didactic, Simulation Clinic and clinical progress will be monitored by the Directors.
-The Director of Pre-Clinical Education will report student progress to the Associate Dean for Academic Affairs and Assistant Dean for General Dental Education.
-Clinical Managers will report student progress for the clinical Blocks to the Director of Clinical Education.
-The Director of Clinical Education will report progress to the Assistant Dean for General Dental Education and the Associate Dean for Clinical Affairs and Patient Care.
+Student didactic, Simulation Clinic and clinical progress will be monitored by the Associate Dean for Academic Affairs.
+Clinical Managers will report student progress for the clinical Blocks to the Associate Dean for Clinical Affairs and Patient Care.

 The Academic Performance and Standards Committee will meet on a regular basis throughout the academic year.
 With information provided by the Associate Deans, student progress will be reviewed and appropriate recommendations forwarded to the Dean.